 It’s one of those things you don’t know, what you don’t know, until you know.
 As a force-free trainer my focus is on solving training and behavior issues through the use of Positive Reinforcement.
-I hope my former personal experience with using electronic shock with underground fence/shock collar systems may help others understand the serious, unintended consequences associated with these so-called fences.
+I hope my former personal experience with using electronic shock with underground fence/shock collar systems may help others.
+Pet owners should understand the serious, unintended consequences associated with these so-called fences.

-I contacted a nationally franchised vendor and $1,600 later I had about an acre secured for Mercy to romp and play in, or at least that’s what I thought.
+I contacted a nationally franchised vendor. $1,600 later I had an acre secured for Mercy to romp and play in.
+At least that’s what I thought.

 After following the provided instructions to “condition” her to run away from the barrier when she heard the “beep” that predicts the painful shock, I set her free in the back yard.

-The yelp she let out haunts me to this day.
+The yelp she let out once the shock collar engaged haunts me to this day.

 In an attempt to help her feel more comfortable, I stopped just opening the door and letting her out to play, but instead walked her on a leash.
 Things started to improve a little, though now she hated going for a ride in the truck (because the truck had to go through that scary gate area where she was shocked), something she previously loved.
-Even if the shock collar was removed before crossing through the underground barrier at the end of the driveway that went across the gate area, it was terrifying for her.
+She was terrified even if the shock collar was removed before crossing through the underground barrier at the end of the driveway that went across the gate area.
 This wasn’t the only side effect; her training was beginning to suffer.
 Her exuberance for training disappeared.
 Oh yes, she would perform the cued behaviors, though you could tell from her body language there wasn’t much enthusiasm.

 I was sure there was a better way.

 With the strong encouragement of Brad and Lisa of Cold Nose College, I invested in a traditional fence.
-The change in her behavior was amazing, though it took quite a few months for her to trust that nothing bad was going to happen when she was outside.
-Today when she is let out to run, her tail is high and her nose is on the ground inspecting every leaf, every blade of grass and every scent.
+The change in her behavior was amazing.
+It took several months for her to trust that nothing bad was going to happen when she was outside.
+Today her tail is high and her nose is on the ground.
+She inspects every leaf, every blade of grass and every scent.